 NordVPN – As many servers as you want

-NordVPN often tops most of our VPN lists; they’re just as strong at torrenting.
+NordVPN often tops most of our VPN P2P lists and it is one of the best VPN for torrenting free; they’re just as strong at torrenting.

 It’s one of the legitimate contenders you will see vying constantly for the first position in the VPN rankings.